Gezellig: an essential Dutch concept

 During your time in the Netherlands, you’ve probably heard the word gezellig being used.
-Dutchies are very loud and proud of this concept — so let’s explore the meaning behind it together!
+Dutchies are very loud and proud of this concept, so let’s explore its meaning together!

-This word also happens to be not so gezellig to pronounce, and it can’t be directly translated into other languages — yet it is a concept that all of us can understand and appreciate.
+This word also happens to be not so gezellig to pronounce, and it can’t be directly translated into other languages, yet it is a concept we can all understand and appreciate.

-The word can be used in a lot of contexts, so read below for our guide on this magical and very specific Dutch word!
+The word can be used in many contexts, so read on for our guide to this magical and very specific Dutch word!

 Word origin

-The origin of the word comes as a derivation from the word gezel, which means “friend” or “companion”.
+The word’s origin is derived from the term gezel, meaning “friend” or “companion”.

 READ MORE | 17 facts about the Dutch language that will make you go ‘echt’?!